xulihang/ImageTrans_plugins/LamaInpaint/readme.md

 Use [lama-cleaner](https://github.com/Sanster/lama-cleaner) as the backend of the plugin.

 1. Install Python
-2. Put the plugin files in ImageTrans's `plugins` folder
-3. Install lama-cleaner: `pip install lama-cleaner==0.12.0`
+2. Install lama-cleaner: `pip install lama-cleaner==0.12.0`
-4. Start the server at port 8087: `lama-cleaner --device=cpu --port=8087`
+3. Start the server at port 8087: `lama-cleaner --device=cpu --port=8087`
-5. In ImageTrans, set the default inpainter to lama or use it in TextRemover.
+4. In ImageTrans, set the default inpainter to lama or use it in TextRemover.

 For convenience, you can also use the Windows package of lama-cleaner.
 Download and unzip it and then start `run.bat` to keep the server running.
 [Download link](https://github.com/xulihang/ImageTrans_plugins/releases/download/plugins/LamaInpaint.zip).